Understanding Modular Classroom Permits for Schools

-What Permits Are Needed For Modular Classrooms?
+What Permits Are Needed for Modular Classrooms?

 - Building permits